 The easier answer is of what I can’t do for you.
 I keep rigorously to a domain of expertise.
 Outside of this I cannot help you.
 In case it’s not already clear from whatever page got you here, I work only with Windows and only then on the i386 and amd64 processor architectures.
-I specialise in what happens on the one Windows computer, whether client or server, but I leave the networking of Windows computers to others (there apparently being no shortage).
-Within this one operating system, I work only with its lower levels.
+I specialise in what happens on the one Windows computer, whether client or server, but I tend to leave the networking of Windows computers to others (there apparently being no shortage).
+Within this one operating system, I work only with its lower levels—not necessarily kernel mode, but definitely low-level.
 I do all my programming and reverse engineering in C/C++ and assembly language.
 Anything written in a higher-level language, or even to use some of the higher-level C++ frameworks, is too high-level for me.

 Some programming work with Windows just cries out to be done by a specialist who already knows how Windows behaves and what Windows expects or at least has proven ways of finding out quickly and reliably.
 You perhaps already have experience of a Linux programmer, even your best Linux programmer, feeling confident to do some system-level Windows programming and even of seeming to do it well—and then, over time, it becomes clear that not everything was quite right or even that some things were very wrong.
 At some low-enough level in the hierarchy from the hardware up through your software and beyond to the generality of other people’s software that will depend on yours, the details are highly specific to the operating system.
 Get that programming done by a specialist in that operating system!